We are studying the various spiritual disciplines that help us become more godly.

 2. We appreciate humility in others but rarely want it for ourselves

 We like humble people around us because for the most part they do not threaten our position.
 We would rather work on humility after we get to the top.
-For example, even Jesus' disciples were like this.
-Mark 9:33-35 (who was the greatest).
+For example, we see that even Jesus' disciples were like this as they debated who among their number was the greatest (Mark 9:33-35 ).
 Humility is more about what we seek than who we become.

 3. Humility is not the result of low self-esteem